-The California Natural Resources Agency (Resources Agency) and the Governor's Office of Land Use and Climate Innovation (formerly known as the Office of Planning and Research), 14 prepare and develop proposed guidelines for the implementation of CEQA by public agencies, including objectives and criteria for the orderly evaluation of projects and the preparation of environmental impact reports and negative declarations in a manner consistent with CEQA.
+The California Natural Resources Agency (Resources Agency) and the Governor's Office of Land Use and Climate Innovation (formerly known as the Office of Planning and Research), prepare and develop proposed guidelines for the implementation of CEQA by public agencies, including objectives and criteria for the orderly evaluation of projects and the preparation of environmental impact reports and negative declarations in a manner consistent with CEQA.
 (Pub.
 Res.
 Code § 21083, subd. (a) and subd. (e).)
 The Public Resources Code does not grant the Natural Resources Agency or the Office of Land Use and Climate Innovation any authority or purview over the Delta Reform Act, certifications of consistency or covered actions.
 In other words, these agencies do not have the authority to regulate covered actions, the certification of consistency process, the regulatory interpretation of the Delta Reform Act, or any authority over the Council or matters exclusively within the Council's jurisdiction (except to the extent that the Council, like other public agencies, is subject to CEQA compliance for its own projects).
+The Council's covered action authority is not subordinate to the regulatory authority of another agency.